Equity Lifestyle Properties, Inc. (ELS) Posts Earnings Results, Beats Estimates By $0.02 EPS

-Equity Lifestyle Properties, Inc. (NYSE:ELS) released its earnings results on Monday.
-The real estate investment trust reported $1.00 earnings per share for the quarter, beating analysts’ consensus estimates of $0.98 by $0.02.
+Equity Lifestyle Properties, Inc. (NYSE:ELS) issued its earnings results on Monday.
+The real estate investment trust reported $1.00 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.98 by $0.02.
 Equity Lifestyle Properties had a return on equity of 20.43% and a net margin of 21.50%.
-The company earned $232.40 million during the quarter, compared to analyst estimates of $218.28 million.
-During the same quarter in the previous year, the company posted $0.92 EPS.
-Equity Lifestyle Properties’s revenue for the quarter was up 5.6% on a year-over-year basis.
+The company had revenue of $232.40 million for the quarter, compared to analysts’ expectations of $218.28 million.
+During the same period last year, the business earned $0.92 EPS.
+Equity Lifestyle Properties’s quarterly revenue was up 5.6% compared to the same quarter last year.
 Equity Lifestyle Properties updated its Q2 guidance to $0.77-0.83 EPS and its FY17 guidance to $3.50-3.60 EPS.

-The firm also recently declared a quarterly dividend, which was paid on Friday, April 14th.
-Investors of record on Friday, March 31st were issued a dividend of $0.4875 per share.
+The company also recently announced a quarterly dividend, which was paid on Friday, April 14th.
+Investors of record on Friday, March 31st were given a $0.4875 dividend.
+This is an increase from Equity Lifestyle Properties’s previous quarterly dividend of $0.43.
+The ex-dividend date was Wednesday, March 29th.
 This represents a $1.95 dividend on an annualized basis and a yield of 2.40%.
-The ex-dividend date of this dividend was Wednesday, March 29th.
-This is an increase from Equity Lifestyle Properties’s previous quarterly dividend of $0.43.
-Equity Lifestyle Properties’s payout ratio is currently 88.08%.
+Equity Lifestyle Properties’s payout ratio is presently 88.08%.

+Several equities analysts have weighed in on ELS shares.
+Zacks Investment Research upgraded Equity Lifestyle Properties from a “hold” rating to a “buy” rating and set a $84.00 price objective on the stock in a research note on Wednesday, January 25th.
+Cantor Fitzgerald lifted their target price on Equity Lifestyle Properties from $73.00 to $73.50 and gave the stock a “neutral” rating in a research note on Friday, January 27th.
+TheStreet upgraded Equity Lifestyle Properties from a “c+” rating to a “b” rating in a research note on Monday, April 17th.
+Finally, Evercore ISI lowered Equity Lifestyle Properties from a “hold” rating to an “underperform” rating in a report on Friday, March 3rd.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average price target of $78.25.

-A number of large investors have recently modified their holdings of the company.
-Profund Advisors LLC raised its stake in shares of Equity Lifestyle Properties by 0.3% in the first quarter.
-Profund Advisors LLC now owns 3,199 shares of the real estate investment trust’s stock worth $247,000 after buying an additional 8 shares during the last quarter.
-National Asset Management Inc. raised its position in shares of Equity Lifestyle Properties by 1.0% in the third quarter.
-National Asset Management Inc. now owns 3,384 shares of the real estate investment trust’s stock worth $262,000 after buying an additional 32 shares during the last quarter.
-Boston Advisors LLC raised its position in shares of Equity Lifestyle Properties by 0.5% in the third quarter.
-Boston Advisors LLC now owns 15,250 shares of the real estate investment trust’s stock worth $1,177,000 after buying an additional 80 shares during the last quarter.
-Utah Retirement Systems raised its position in shares of Equity Lifestyle Properties by 0.6% in the third quarter.
-Utah Retirement Systems now owns 16,258 shares of the real estate investment trust’s stock worth $1,254,000 after buying an additional 100 shares during the last quarter.
-Finally, Dean Investment Associates LLC raised its position in shares of Equity Lifestyle Properties by 1.3% in the third quarter.
-Dean Investment Associates LLC now owns 10,288 shares of the real estate investment trust’s stock worth $794,000 after buying an additional 131 shares during the last quarter.
-Institutional investors and hedge funds own 93.40% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Bank of Montreal Can raised its stake in Equity Lifestyle Properties by 8.2% in the third quarter.
+Bank of Montreal Can now owns 175,442 shares of the real estate investment trust’s stock valued at $13,540,000 after buying an additional 13,245 shares during the last quarter.
+Henderson Group PLC raised its stake in shares of Equity Lifestyle Properties by 1.3% in the third quarter.
+Henderson Group PLC now owns 165,527 shares of the real estate investment trust’s stock worth $12,776,000 after buying an additional 2,155 shares in the last quarter.
+Boston Advisors LLC raised its stake in shares of Equity Lifestyle Properties by 0.5% in the third quarter.
+Boston Advisors LLC now owns 15,250 shares of the real estate investment trust’s stock worth $1,177,000 after buying an additional 80 shares in the last quarter.
+State of Alaska Department of Revenue raised its stake in shares of Equity Lifestyle Properties by 4.3% in the third quarter.
+State of Alaska Department of Revenue now owns 16,490 shares of the real estate investment trust’s stock worth $1,272,000 after buying an additional 680 shares in the last quarter.
+Finally, Strs Ohio raised its stake in shares of Equity Lifestyle Properties by 0.5% in the third quarter.
+Strs Ohio now owns 115,094 shares of the real estate investment trust’s stock worth $8,882,000 after buying an additional 597 shares in the last quarter.
+93.40% of the stock is owned by institutional investors and hedge funds.

-A number of equities research analysts have recently weighed in on ELS shares.
-Evercore ISI boosted their target price on Equity Lifestyle Properties from $74.00 to $77.00 and gave the company an “underperform” rating in a research note on Tuesday, April 18th.
-TheStreet raised Equity Lifestyle Properties from a “c+” rating to a “b” rating in a research note on Monday, April 17th.
-Cantor Fitzgerald boosted their target price on Equity Lifestyle Properties from $73.00 to $73.50 and gave the company a “neutral” rating in a research note on Friday, January 27th.
-Finally, Zacks Investment Research lowered Equity Lifestyle Properties from a “buy” rating to a “hold” rating in a research note on Monday, January 9th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
-Equity Lifestyle Properties has a consensus rating of “Hold” and an average price target of $78.25.
+TRADEMARK VIOLATION NOTICE: This piece of content was first reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are reading this piece of content on another publication, it was copied illegally and reposted in violation of US and international copyright & trademark law.
+The original version of this piece of content can be read at https://www.chaffeybreeze.com/2017/05/02/equity-lifestyle-properties-inc-els-releases-quarterly-earnings-results-beats-expectations-by-0-37-eps-updated.html.

 Equity LifeStyle Properties, Inc is a real estate investment trust (REIT).
 The Company is an owner and operator of lifestyle-oriented properties (properties) consisting primarily of manufactured home (MH) communities and recreational vehicle (RV) resorts and campgrounds.
 The Company operates through two segments: Property Operations and Home Sales and Rentals Operations.